21 Portuguese islands to visit when you’re tired of the mainland

 Faro Island (Algarve)

 Faro Island is one bridge crossing away from the main city of Algarve, on foot, by car, or by bus.
 Technically it’s a peninsula, but it’s known by both locals and visitors as an island, so I decided to not rule it out from the list.

 Compared to the other islands mentioned before, Faro Island is not as quiet and is one of the most crowded.
 As a popular beach destination for tourists staying in the area, you’ll have to compromise your peace of mind if you want to visit.

-The upside of being such a popular and easily accessible island, if there is one, is the largest offer of things to do besides going to the beach that include water sports like surfing and windsurfing.
+The upside of being such a popular and easily accessible island is having more things to do besides going to the beach, including water sports like surfing and windsurfing.

 This almost seven miles-long island, south of the Algarve city of Tavira, is one of the most popular spots in the summer during the high season.
-One can understand why, with the four pristine-kept and certified beaches of Tavira, Terra Estreita, Barril, and Homem Nu.
+With the four pristine-kept and certified beaches of Tavira, Terra Estreita, Barril, and Homem Nu, one can understand why.

 Although the last beach listed translates into Naked Man, the only legal place for nudists is to the west of Barril beach.

 The local population lives mostly off fishing and tourism, like other islands in the South of Portugal.
 It’s not difficult to find restaurants and bars on the island to make the best of your day trip from the city of Tavira.

 The beaches, walking or hiking, and breaking the monotony of the sand dunes exploring a small forest of pine trees are the top attractions of Tavira Island.

 Pessegueiro might be the Portuguese word for peachtree, but the Pessegueiro Island is not named after a tree.
 Confused?
 Curious?
 I’ll get to that in a bit.